icopy-site/awesome/docs/awesome/awesome-security.md

 - [Securing DevOps](https://manning.com/books/securing-devops) - A book on Security techniques for DevOps that reviews state of the art practices used in securing web applications and their infrastructure.
 - [ansible-os-hardening](https://github.com/dev-sec/ansible-os-hardening) - Ansible role for OS hardening
 - [bunkerized-nginx](https://github.com/bunkerity/bunkerized-nginx) - nginx Docker image secure by default
+- [Trivy](https://github.com/aquasecurity/trivy) - A simple and comprehensive vulnerability scanner for containers and other artifacts, suitable for CI.

 ## Operating Systems